Here are 10 tips to make the most of Thanksgiving photography.

 Make sure everything in the photo is there to support the main idea.
 Move objects, adjust your angle or crop.

-This can mean moving around the elements within a table setting.
-Or moving dirty dishes out of the frame in a shot of Grandma making stuffing.
+This can mean moving around the elements within a table setting or moving dirty dishes out of the frame in a shot of Grandma making the stuffing.

 Focus on the Human Element

-The tips in this article are really about making your Thanksgiving Day shoot a lifestyle one.
+The tips in this article are really about making your Thanksgiving photography shoot a lifestyle one.

 After all, holidays are about people and celebrating special occasions with those you love.
 You don’t eat Thanksgiving dinner alone.
 Don’t forget to take lots of pictures with a human element.

-This means not only shots of your family members but also their hands as they serve themselves food or are carving that juicy turkey.
+This means not only shots of your family members but also their hands as they serve themselves Thanksgiving dinner or are carving that juicy turkey.

-Lifestyle images of people celebrating holidays are hugely popular and sought after on stock sites such as Stocksy and Shutterstock.
+Images of people celebrating holidays are popular and sought after on stock sites such as Stocksy and Shutterstock.

 Submitting your Thanksgiving images to stock sites can help you make some extra money for your efforts.

-Keep in mind that if the images contain recognizable people, you’ll have to get your family members to sign a model release.
-This says they are allowing their likeness to appear in images being licensed to third-parties.
+If the images contain recognizable people, you’ll have to get your family members to sign a model release.
+This way, they allow their likeness to appear in pictures licensed to third-parties.

-Hopefully, these tips have given you a new way to look at your next Thanksgiving holiday and some inspiration to document it with a photographer’s eye.
+These tips give you a new way to look at your next Thanksgiving holiday.
+Use this inspiration to document the holidays with a photographer’s eye.

-Shoot lots of pictures and take the time to go through with them with a thoughtful eye and put them together to make a visual story.
+Shoot lots of pictures and take the time to go through them with a thoughtful eye.
+Put your Thanksgiving photos together to make a visual story.